Financial-Times/origami-build-service/README.md

 Configuration
 -------------

-Origami Build Service is configured using environment variables.
+We configure Origami Build Service using environment variables.
 In development, configurations are set in `docker-compose.yml`.
 In production, these are set through Heroku config.

   * `PORT`: The port to run the application on.
   * `NODE_ENV`: Which environment the application should run in, `production`, `development` (default), or `test` (for use in automated tests).